 The Ultimate Digestive Enzymes Guide

-- Your body relies on digestive enzymes to convert the food you eat into the nutrients you absorb.
+- Digestive enzymes convert the food you eat into the nutrients your body’s tissues and cells need.

-- Digestive enzymes are a useful tool for managing accidental exposure to food sensitivities or helping your body transition to a new diet.
+- Digestive enzymes can help manage accidental exposure to food sensitivities or while transitioning to a new diet.

-- Like probiotics and eating fiber-rich foods, digestive enzymes are just one piece of the puzzle when it comes to supporting your gut health.
-Get the details on other practices like managing stress and taking gut health supplements like Bulletproof InnerFuel Prebiotic.
+- Like probiotics and eating fiber-rich foods, digestive enzymes are just one piece of the puzzle when it comes to support your gut health.
+Other gut-support practices include managing stress and taking gut health supplements like Bulletproof InnerFuel Prebiotic.

-If you’re grappling with digestive issues like bloating, indigestion or difficulty transitioning to a new diet, you might benefit from taking digestive enzyme supplements.
+If you experience occasional digestive issues like bloating, indigestion or gas after eating certain foods or you are having difficulty transitioning to a new diet, you might benefit from taking digestive enzyme supplements.
+(But always talk to your health-care provider before taking any new supplement.)

-But with so many brands on the shelf, it’s hard to know where to start—and whether you even need them.
-Read on for a jump-start guide to digestive enzymes: what they are, when they help and what to look for.
+With so many brands on the shelf, it’s hard to know where to start — and whether you need digestive enzyme supplements.
+Read on for a jump-start guide to digestive enzymes: what they are, when they might help and what to look for.

 What are digestive enzymes?

-You might have heard of Lactaid and Beano, common digestive enzymes people take after eating foods they have problems digesting like dairy products and certain complex carbohydrates.
-In these situations, extra enzymes can help your digestive system break down food to minimize damage and gastrointestinal distress.
+There are common digestive enzymes some people take after eating hard-to-digest foods like dairy products and certain complex carbohydrates (including beans).
+In these situations, supplementing enzymes can help your digestive system [4] break down food to minimize gastrointestinal distress.

-If you don’t feel your best after eating certain foods, it’s often best to avoid these foods entirely, rather than rely on over-the-counter enzymes to help you tolerate them.
-As part of a daily gut health routine, practice behaviors that support healthy digestion and a thriving gut microbiome, like staying hydrated, upping your intake of fiber-rich foods and gut health supplements—and even managing your stress (more on that below).
+Avoiding foods that give you occasional digestive discomfort is often better than relying on over-the-counter enzyme supplements to help you tolerate them.
+As part of a daily gut health routine, practice habits that support healthy digestion and a thriving gut microbiome.
+Stay hydrated, eat more fiber-rich foods and gut health supplements and manage your stress (more on that below).

 What factors lower enzyme production?

-All the healthy food in the world won’t do you much good if your body doesn’t have the enzymes required to break it down into smaller nutrients.
-Pancreatic problems, damage to the intestinal brush border or severe inflammatory digestive conditions, such as celiac or Crohn’s disease, can all interfere with regular digestion.
+Even the most nutrient-dense, cleanest foods can cause digestive discomfort if your body doesn’t have the enzymes required to break it down into smaller nutrients.
+Pancreatic problems, damage to the intestinal brush border, or inflammatory digestive conditions, such as celiac or Crohn’s disease, can all interfere with regular digestion.

 “Anything that’s going to drive inflammation in the gut is going to cause the brush border to be disturbed, and can impact pancreatic function as well,” says Dr. Tim Gerstmar, a Seattle-based naturopathic doctor and a digestive health and autoimmune specialist.

-This can range from leaky gut, to bacterial overgrowth, to minor food intolerances.
-With low enzyme counts, undigested proteins can pass through your digestive system and cause more inflammation.
-Low stomach acid is also linked to low enzyme production, and your body naturally produces fewer enzymes as you age.[2]
+This can range from leaky gut and bacterial overgrowth, to minor food intolerances[8].
+With insufficient enzyme supplies, undigested proteins can pass through your digestive system and cause inflammation.
+Low stomach acid is also linked to low enzyme production, and your body naturally produces fewer enzymes as you age[9].

 But some people are losing enzymes thanks to a more pervasive, yet common, threat, says Gerstmar.